-- Who does Don Mattera refer to as 'they' in the poem? - 2 Who is 'we'? - 3 How does the poem show that the people's spirit had been broken? - 4 Choose a line from the poem that shows how the residents of Sophiatown felt about: - a. the police - b. being forcibly removed discipline and strength.
+- 1 Who does Don Mattera refer to as 'they' in the poem? - 2 Who is 'we'? - 3 How does the poem show that the people's spirit had been broken? - Choose a line from the poem that shows how the residents of Sophiatown felt about: - a. the police - b. being forcibly removed defying apartheid laws.

-The Defiance Campaignof 1952 was the largest scale

-non-violent resistance ever

-seen in South Africa.
-More than

-8 000 people went to jail for
+The Defiance Campaign of 1952 was the largest scale non-violent resistance ever seen in South Africa.
+More than 8 000 people went to jail for

-defying apartheid laws.

-The campaign did not overturn apartheid but it showed the power of African leadership,
+The campaign did not overturn apartheid but it showed the power of African leadership, discipline and strength.

-It brought together

-people of all racial groups under the

-leadership of the ANC and the South

-African Indian Congress (SAIC).
-It

-was the beginning of
+It brought together people of all racial groups under the leadership of the ANC and the South African Indian Congress (SAIC).
+It was the beginning of non-racial co-operation in the struggle.

-non-racial co-operation

-in the struggle.